 The good news is that with a few hundred weddings under my belt, I know a thing or two about them.
 So put on the kettle on, make yourself comfortable and let's go through a few things together:

 This is probably the first concern my couples have when they come to me.
 My response is simple: Almost all the people I work with are not professional models and have never been professionally photographed.
 As such, I do not expect them to know what to do.
 It is my job as a photographer to guide you to make you look your best while still your authentic self, and have fun in the process.

 This varies greatly from wedding to wedding, and ultimately it's up to you.
-However, as rule of thumb and from experience, this is the time allocated for photography for each part of the day.
+However, as rule of thumb and from experience, these (below) are the times allocated for photography for each part of the day.
 Of course, the order may be different, with an increasing number of couples opting to have portraits done before the ceremony.
 Make sure you add travel time to the below:

 - Getting ready - 2 hours (bride), 1 hour (groom)